brtos/brtos/brtos/README.txt

 == BRTOS 1.75 Changelog ==
 - Added a function to get the current tick count
-- Added support for dinamic queue (now it is possible to allocate and deallocate queues with different sizes of data)
+- Added support for dynamic queue (now it is possible to allocate and deallocate queues with different sizes of data)
 - Added support for parameters in the install task function

 == BRTOS 1.76 Changelog ==